How Knowledge Bases Can Help Deflect Tickets

-High costs of recurring tickets
+The high costs of recurring tickets

-But the costs go deeper than just finances:
+The costs go deeper than dollars:

-- Delayed resolution times as teams repeatedly research the same issues
+• Delayed resolution times as teams repeatedly research the same issues

-- Knowledge inconsistency when different team members provide varying solutions
+• Knowledge inconsistency when different team members provide varying solutions

-- Increased frustration for both support providers and those seeking help
+• Increased frustration for both support providers and those seeking help

-- Critical work deprioritized as teams handle the constant influx of basic queries
+• Critical work deprioritized as teams handle the constant influx of basic queries

 A well-structured knowledge base directly addresses these pain points by providing a single source of truth for common questions, available whenever needed.